The Report Studio

 Tips:

-All data columns other than Raw Timestamp and Raw Data are retrieved with a common time interval per row (Time per Record), which is set for the table as a whole.
-Click in the upper right corner of a table to set this value.
-You can set the time per record as large or small as needed.
+All data columns other than Raw Timestamp and Raw Data are retrieved with a common time interval per row (Time per Record), which is set for the table or line chart as a whole.
+Click in the upper right corner of a table or a line chart to set this value.
+You can set the time per record as large or small as needed, but cannot set it to 0 (zero).

-If reporting on Raw Timestamp and Raw Data values for more than one tag, note that the column for each tag is generated independently.
+If creating a table with Raw Timestamp and Raw Data values for more than one tag, note that the column for each tag is generated independently.
 Timestamps are unlikely to match across any row.

 If your table has multiple tag query columns, not all summary statistics will apply to all queries.
 Suppress statistics that do not apply on a column-by-column basis (referring to configuration columns B, C, etc., not output columns).

-Under the current configuration, there is a limit of 30 columns and 10,000 rows.
+Under the current configuration, there is a limit of 30 columns and 10,000 rows per table.

 All elements in a report can be duplicated by doing a copy and paste (Ctrl-C / Ctrl-V).
-Copies are always added to the bottom of the report.
+Copied elements are always added to the bottom of the report.

-The table and parts within it are configured by clicking on a region and then using the panel to the right to customize that region.
-When clicking on the table, note the blue highlight, indicating which aspect you have selected to customize.
+For both tables and line charts, the components are configured by clicking on a region and then using the panel on the right edge of the Report Studio to customize the selected region.
+Note the blue highlight, indicating which aspect of the table or line chart you have selected to customize.

-The definition of each report that you create is stored as a JSON file in the folder, ReportDefinitions, within your application.
-For the sake of maintaining backward compatibility as you move to newer versions of VTScada, you are advised to use the Report Studio rather than edit those files directly.
+The definition of each report that you create is stored as a JSON file in the folder named "ReportDefinitions" within your application.
+You are advised not to edit those files directly.

 The VTScada installer offers WebView2 as an option during installation.
 Ensure that WebView2 is installed on your VTScada workstation in order to use the Report Studio, and to generate PDFs of reports built using the Report Studio.
 For the VTScada Internet Clients (VIC), WebView2 should be installed on the machine running on the VIC in order to display report previews in the Report Studio.
 For workstations without internet access, WebView2 can be downloaded directly from Microsoft.
 Refer to notes on this topic within the description of the Web Browser Widget